vappiah/bacterial-genomics-tutorial/README.md

 #get gene summary for three of the organism. the default is P7741 Agy99 and Liflandii.
 Feel free to change it.
 A venn diagram will be generated(gene_summary.jpg)

-python get_count_summary.py P7741 Agy99 and SGL03 pangenome/gene_presence_absence.csv
+python gene_count_summary.py P7741 Agy99 Liflandii pangenome/gene_presence_absence.csv

 #Visualize your genome by generating ring structures using BRIG.
 This can be done using the video tutorial here